tommmmudd/ness-tools/tutorials/tutorial3/readme.md

-# NESS Guitar Tutorial 3
+# NESS Guitar Score Tutorial 3
 Putting fingers on frets with playFret()